All Positions

 Investigation of terahertz waveguides by near-field probing

-Waveguides, as the name suggests, are devices that guide light.
-Though the best-known example of these are optical fibres, most waveguide are chip-based and quite short.
-We recently discovered a method to characterise waveguides using a near-field emitter and receiver.
+Integrated photonic devices are a poised to be a key driving building block of several 21st century technologies, e.g., quantum information and intelligent hardware, and rely on efficiently guiding light in a compact and controlled environment via dense networks of waveguides.
+Though the best-known example of these are optical fibres, recent years have seen an increased interest in short-range chip-based waveguides that harness exotic phenomena to provide additional degrees of freedom for controlling light.
+We have recently discovered a novel method to characterise exotic waveguides using a near-field emitter and receiver.
 The near-field effects allow for the full control over the excitation of the waveguide modes, which can then be picked up by the receiver.
 Scanning the receiver and taking the spatial Fourier transform then gives the allowed wavenumbers of the modes as a function of frequency.
-Although this is conceptually straightforward for simple planar waveguides which, the investigation of much more complicated, and interesting, for waveguides with structure such as photonic crystal waveguides.
-It will also be possible to investigate more exotic structures in this way, for example those with Weyl points or Dirac points which can occur in topological materials, materials in which the light flow is confined to the edges of a material, rather than to the bulk.
+Although this is conceptually straightforward for simple planar waveguides, the investigation of much more interesting for waveguides with structure such as photonic crystal waveguides.
+It will also be possible to investigate more exotic structures in this way, for example those with Weyl points or Dirac points which can occur in topological materials, the subject of the 2016 Physics Nobel prize, materials in which the light flow is confined to the edges of a material, rather than to the bulk.

-In this project you will carry out experiments to characterise the modes of waveguides and compare with numerical simulations.
+In this project you will carry out experiments to characterise the modes of waveguides and compare with numerical simulations and with theoretical results.

 Multiwave Imaging (MW) will provide a non-academic secondment and give concrete and valuable insights regarding impact development and creation.
 MW and Institut Fresnel are already research partners for more than 5 years and have co-supervised several PhD students in various topics including near field energy transfer and biomedical applications.
+Institute Fresnel and the University of Sydney also have a long-standing collaboration and have successfully co-supervised multiple PhD students.
 The secondment will also help the PhD student to develop a network of non-academic contacts, expanding their career opportunities.

 Research Areas